Skip to main content

 Ranking

+Relevance is how well a publication matches your query β€” its combined score from the meaning and keyword matching above.
 Results are ordered by relevance first.
-Scholarly signals then adjust the order β€” each a modest adjustment that reorders similarly relevant papers rather than overriding relevance.
+Scholarly signals then adjust the order β€” each a modest adjustment that reorders similarly relevant publications rather than overriding relevance.
 The signals apply independently and are listed in no particular order:

 • Peer-review status β€” venues listed in the Norwegian Scientific Index receive a boost, Level 2 channels more than Level 1.
 Venues not listed receive no boost, but no penalty either.